VOLCANIC

 Terra Cotta Geyser A erupting (roll mouse over picture to display eruption together with Terra Cotta E)

-The next photo shows an eruption of Terra Cotta Geyser B, also called Dishpan Spring.
-At an interval of 3.5 to 8 hours its play is less frequent than "A".
+Terra Cotta Geyser B, also called Dishpan Spring, plays less frequently than "A" at an interval of 3.5 to 8 hours.
 The pool in center is Washtub Spring (Terra Cotta C, often dormant), and the pool far left is Terra Cotta D, the rarest playing geyser of all.

 Terra Cotta Geyser B, Dishpan Spring, Yellowstone